 Requirement to Withdraw: The student who is not in good standing as a candidate for a degree must surrender his/her Harvard University student ID card and leave school property for a period usually lasting two semesters.
 After lapse of this time, the student may apply to the Disciplinary Board to be re-admitted, and may be re-admitted if his/her conduct has been satisfactory.
 The fact that the student was required to withdraw for disciplinary reasons appears permanently on the student’s transcript.
 The notation on the transcript will normally read “Disciplinary Withdrawal Required” and will include the date of the withdrawal.

 Expulsion: The student is expelled from the school and may never be re-admitted.
-This action must be approved by vote of the faculty, as described under “Dismissal”.
+This action must be approved by vote of the Faculty Council, as described under “Dismissal”.
 The fact of expulsion appears permanently on the student’s transcript.
 The notation on the transcript will normally read “Disciplinary Expulsion” and will include the date of the expulsion.

 Misconduct Reporting Procedures